NguyenHuy190303/CoFT/docs/thesis/Thesis_VAMK_Refactored.md

 # 4 RESULTS AND ANALYSIS

 This chapter presents the empirical findings of the study, structured to directly answer the research questions posed in Chapter 1.
-We begin by presenting the final performance of the CoFT framework against the state-of-the-art baseline.
-We then deconstruct these results through a detailed ablation study to isolate the sources of performance gains.
-Finally, we delve into the extensive hyperparameter investigation to explain the underlying mechanisms of cross-domain knowledge transfer.
+We chronicle the research journey from initial hypotheses, through failed experiments, to the final breakthrough results, providing a transparent account of the scientific process.

 ## 4.1 Answering Research Question 1: Can CoFT Outperform a State-of-the-Art Baseline?

-The first research question sought to determine if the CoFT framework could significantly and consistently outperform a state-of-the-art, single-domain model (CA-TCC) on benchmark time series datasets.
-The results, summarized in Table 4.1 and 4.2, provide a clear and affirmative answer.
+The first research question sought to determine if the CoFT framework could significantly and consistently outperform a state-of-the-art, single-domain model (CA-TCC).
+The final results, summarized in Table 4.1 and 4.2 after an extensive optimization process, provide a clear and affirmative answer.

 **Table 4.1: Final Performance of CoFT vs. CA-TCC Baseline (5-seed average)**